 Information technology is an enabler in achieving the University's teaching, learning and research objectives.
 In concert with the the Vice-Principal (Finance and Administration), the University Provost and Queen's governing bodies, the Office of the CIO works to ensure that the University's enterprise IT infrastructure and initiatives are in alignment with the Principal's Academic Plan, Queen's Strategic Research Plan and Queen's financial priorities.

-ITServices is taking the lead or partnering with others on a number of significant IT initiatives, including:
+ITS is taking the lead or partnering with others on a number of significant IT initiatives, including:

-Also completed in 2013 was an external review of information technology at Queen's (IT@Queen's) that is currently being discussed campus-wide with ITServices' partners and stakeholders.
+Also completed in 2013 was an external review of information technology at Queen's (IT@Queen's) that is currently being discussed campus-wide with ITS' partners and stakeholders.
 This external review is about taking off our individual unit hats and looking at what is best for Queen's.
 It gives us ideas on how to improve ourselves, and it gives us context to build on what we already have at the University.

 With the successful implementation of the PeopleSoft Human Resources module in February 2012, the QUASR project is now complete and attention is being shifted to sustainment.
 Two new governance groups have been formed to address strategic direction, priority setting and operational management of our new administrative systems: the Administrative Systems Steering Committee (ASSC) and the Administrative Systems Operational Working Group (ASOWG).

-The planned upgrade to the PeopleSoft People Tools platform is well underway and planned for go live in April 2014, and the PS Finance upgrade project is set to kickoff in March 2014, to be followed by upgrades to PS HR and Campus Solutions.
+The planned upgrade to PeopleTools went live in April 2014, and the PS Finance upgrade project kicked off in March 2014, to be followed by upgrades to PS HR and Campus Solutions in 2015.

-Updated February 2014
+Updated July 2014